 First launched as a print magazine in 2003, more space is all about design and creativity with a focus on inspiring people and projects – while also exploring the business end of the design industry and the behind-the-scenes machinations that make it tick.

-more space features stories, news, opinion, interviews and the immersive medium of film produced in collaboration with leading creatives and design thinkers around the world.Edited by Heidi Dokulil and published by Space Furniture, more space is an online platform that is editorially independent and collaboratively open.
+more space is all about design and creativity.
+It's where Space Furniture shares ideas, inspiring people and projects, and explores the ever-evolving business end of the design industry. more space is where you will find the latest news, stories, opinions, interviews and films produced in collaboration with leading creatives and design thinkers around the world.Edited by Heidi Dokulil and published by Space Furniture, more space is an online platform that is editorially independent and collaboratively open.

 Tel +61 2 8339 7588 | Contact the Editor

 The Triennale design museum is buzzing and the playful 'Temple in the Forest' pavilion at Palazzo Litta by artist Asif Khan has become one of the week's best places to relax. more space makes a beeline for Porro, GTV and the work of legendary architect Luigi Caccia Dominioni inside the frescoed hall of the Umanitaria.
 Here is what we discovered on day four.

 It's the mid-point of Milan Design Week when design themes and variations start taking shape.
 On the ground, exhibitions are tackling ethical consumption, reversing the waste stream and living smaller, while looking at lessons learnt through our design history – including the work of Achille Castiglioni at the Kartell Museum.
 Here are our highlights from day three.

 Spring has arrived in Milan which just makes everything even more beautiful in this Renaissance city. more space visits Local Design at 'Local Milan', Foscarini, Kartell, Lee Broom and the Nilufar Gallery, and in the process gets up close to the city’s historic and more private architecture.
 Here is what we found on day two.